 Based on its behavior, it's pretty clear that Facebook really believes it is facing an existential threat, it's just not what Zuckerberg predicted.

-Then, this week, came the ads where Facebook has accused Apple of both destroying small businesses, as well as putting the internet as we know it at risk.
+Then, this week, came the ads where Facebook has accused Apple of both destroying small businesses and putting the internet as we know it at risk.
 I know it sounds like I'm exaggerating, but I'm actually not.

-In response, Tim Cook tweeted the following, which is about a direct a shot as I think we'll ever get from the usually reserved CEO:
+In response, Tim Cook tweeted the following, which is about as direct a shot as I think we'll ever get from the usually reserved CEO:

 I'm not sure there has ever been a more clear and effective statement of the company's position on privacy than that.
 Well, maybe when he says that Apple believes "that privacy is a fundamental human right."
 As far as the upcoming change that Apple plans to make, this statement is really quite brilliant because it exposes exactly what Facebook is afraid of.